 Best Street Food – Kebab ji

 Discover Kebab ji for a taste of the Middle East.
 The staff is friendly and attentive.
 Enjoy standout dishes like Falafel, Taboulé, and Chicken Wrap.
 Everything is fresh and made right before your eyes.
-The hummus?
-Perfection.
-Fair prices seal the deal.
-One of the most enjoyable things about Kebab ji is that you can take your food and enjoy it by the seaside.
+I like taking food from there and enjoying it by the seaside.

 Sliema is a vibrant and exciting destination with plenty to offer.
 Its central location also makes it the perfect base for exploring other parts of Malta.
 So, if you’re planning a trip to this beautiful island, be sure to put Sliema on your list.

-If you liked this post, also check out my other guides to Malta’s towns – Valletta, Three Cities, Gzira, Ta’Xbiex, Marsaskala and St. Julian’s.
+If you liked this post, also check out my other guides to Malta’s towns – Valletta, Three Cities, Gzira, Ta’Xbiex, Marsaskala, Naxxar, Mellieha, Bugibba and St. Julian’s.